thecartercenter/nemo/docs/production-setup.md

 #### Upgrading to v6.11

 1. Install PostgreSQL (see above).
-1. As `deploy` user, in `elmo` directory on server, `cp config/mysql2postgres.yml.example config/mysql2postgres.yml`
+1. As `deploy` user, in `nemo` directory on server, `cp config/mysql2postgres.yml.example config/mysql2postgres.yml`
 1. In `config/mysql2postgres.yml`, ensure the database under `mysql_data_source` matches your MySQL database name.
-1. Ensure a database `elmo_production` exists in PostgreSQL (note that anything in this DB will be destroyed).
+1. Ensure a database `nemo_production` exists in PostgreSQL (note that anything in this DB will be destroyed).
-1. Ensure you can connect to the database (e.g. using `psql elmo_production`) from the user account that runs the app.
+1. Ensure you can connect to the database (e.g. using `psql nemo_production`) from the user account that runs the app.
 If you need a password or different host, be sure to update the mysql2postgres.yml file to reflect this.
 1. It is best to stop nginx at this point to prevent any data corruption.
 1. Run `bundle exec mysqltopostgres config/mysql2postgres.yml`.
     1. If you get the error `MysqlPR::ClientError::ServerGoneError: The MySQL server has gone away`, check your DB name, username, and password in `config/mysql2postgres.yml`.